-“Alexander Strauss… what are you doing here!?”
-Monica shoved out of the way, approaching the boy.
+“Alexander Strauss… What are you doing here!?”
+Monica shoved Emma out of the way, approaching the boy.
 “Your current orders say you’re supposed to be helping with the orientation!”

 “Then why aren’t you doing it!?
 The Brown Suits are currently investigating the town—we can’t have someone like you interfering!”